STA 1 West

 Dec 9, 14, 16, 21, 23, 28 and 30, 2018

 Jan.
 4, 6, 11, 13, 18, 20, 25 and 27, 2019

 Feb.
 3, 2019 (youth waterfowl hunt)

 - A valid Florida hunting license or other license that includes a hunting license, a Florida Waterfowl Permit, a Federal Duck Stamp, an STA Waterfowl Permit, Management AreaPermit and a Migratory Bird Permit (unless exempted by law).

-- Licenses and permits may be purchased from county tax collectors, license agents, at MyFWC.com/license or by telephone at 888-486-8356.
+- Licenses and permits are available from county tax collectors, license agents, at MyFWC.com or by telephone at 888-486-8356.
 Federal Duck Stamps are available at U.S. Post Offices and online at www.usps.com.

 - 80 STA 1 West A Waterfowl Permits will be available for each hunt day: 40 for the morning hunt and 40 for the afternoon hunt.